WITHDRAWAL & RETRACTION POLICY

 2. Article Retraction

 a.
-A retraction note titled "Retraction: [article title]" signed by the authors and/or the editor is published in the paginated section of the next issue of the journal and included in the contents list.
+A retraction notice titled "Retraction: [article title]", signed by the authors and/or the Editor-in-Chief, is published in the paginated section of the next available issue and included in the table of contents.

 b.
-The electronic version contains a link to the source article.
+The electronic retraction notice is linked to the original article.

 c.
-In the online version, a screen displaying the retraction notice appears before the article.
-The link redirects to this page, from which the reader can access the article.
+In the online version, a retraction notice screen is displayed before the article, with a link to the original.

 e.
-The HTML version of the document is deleted.
+The HTML version of the retracted article is removed.